abigailhaddad/fedscope_employment/dataset_card.md

 ## More Information

 For technical details about data processing, schema handling, and quality issues, see the source repository: https://github.com/abigailhaddad/fedscope_employment

+The original OPM documentation PDFs for each quarterly dataset are available at: https://github.com/abigailhaddad/fedscope_employment/tree/main/documentation_pdfs

 For questions about the original data collection methodology, contact the U.S. Office of Personnel Management at https://www.opm.gov/data/